Transforming Police-Car Swerving for Mitigating Isolated Stop-and-Go Traffic Waves: A Practice-Oriented Jam-Absorption Driving Strategy: Simulation-based Analysis and Practical Setting Demonstration

 \subsubsection{JAD Speed ($v^*$)}

-As discussed in Section~\ref{sec:jad_speed}, traffic stability is the key to estimating a reliable JAD speed that will not trigger a secondary wave.
-For the purpose of JAD strategy demonstration, we determine here, through simulation, the JAD speed that avoids triggering a secondary wave.
-As noted previously, more empirical studies and results are still needed to advance understanding of traffic stability in practice.
+As discussed in Section~\ref{sec:jad_speed}, traffic stability is the key to estimating a reliable JAD speed that will not trigger secondary waves.
+For the purpose of demonstrating the JAD strategy, we determine here, through simulation, a JAD speed that avoids triggering secondary waves.
+As noted previously, more empirical studies and results are still needed to advance the understanding of traffic stability in practice.

 We reduce the speed of the first vehicle to 30, 40, 50, and 60 km/h, respectively, and simulate each scenario to observe which speeds do not trigger secondary waves.
-As shown in Figure~\ref{fig:stability_trajectory}, speeds of 30 and 40 km/h result in traffic breakdown, and are therefore unsuitable as JAD speeds.
+As shown in Figure~\ref{fig:stability_trajectory}, speeds of 30 and 40 km/h result in traffic breakdown and are therefore unsuitable as JAD speeds.
 In contrast, speeds of 50 km/h or higher can serve as reliable JAD speeds.
-However, as discussed in Section~\ref{sec:impact_jad_speed}, increasing the JAD speed also increases the time and space required to execute the JAD task, implying a longer operational period.
+However, as discussed in Section~\ref{sec:impact_jad_speed}, increasing the JAD speed also increases the time and space required to execute the JAD task, implying a longer operational duration.

 Therefore, in this simulation scenario, we set the JAD speed to $v^* = 55$ km/h.